Arhangel'ski\u{\i} sheaf amalgamations in topological groups: Sheaf amalgamations in topological vector spaces

-(4) Follows from (3) and (1). \epf
+(4) follows from (3) and (1). \epf

-The following result, brought to our attention by Moore, is proved for S in \cite[Theorem~7.10]{Tobook}, where we are told that the L case is analogous.
+The following result, brought to our attention by J. Moore, is proved for S in \cite[Theorem~7.10]{Tobook}, where it is pointed out that the L case is analogous.
 For completeness, we provide a proof for the L case, which is the one needed here.